mikemiko677-cyber/ExpenseTracker-CS50/README.md

 I also chose to keep the application intentionally simple.
 Instead of adding many unnecessary features, I focused on the core functions that make the application useful: authentication, adding income, adding expenses, viewing transactions, calculating a balance, and deleting transactions.
 This allowed me to build a complete application while keeping the code understandable.

 ExpenseTracker demonstrates how Python, Flask, SQL, HTML, and CSS can work together to create a functional web application.
 The project also gave me experience with databases, user authentication, sessions, forms, SQL queries, validation, and connecting a frontend to backend logic.

-AI assistance: ChatGPT was used to help explain programming concepts, troubleshoot errors, debug parts of the application, and assist with developing some of the code.
-I reviewed and tested the code while building the project.
 ---

 ## 🎓 CS50x Certificate